Éric Savin: Biography

 He made his stage debut in 1989 in Lorenzaccio (written by Alfred de Musset) directed by Francis Huster.
 Bertrand Tavernier entrusted him with his first cinema role in 1992, as Inspector Lefort in L.627.
 He then alternated between theater, television and cinema.
 His first theatre successes came with Durringer's shows like La Petite Entaille in 1991, or Sureur in 1997, presented at the Avignon Festival.

 In 1993, he starred with actress Karin Viard in La nage indienne (the Indian Swim), in the first feature film by Durringer.
 Then he had several supporting roles including Giordano in Emmène-moi (Take me) by Michel Spinosa, distinguished at the Berlin International Film Festival and Captain Conan again with Tavernier in 1996, followed by I Hate Love (J'ai horreur de l'amour) by Laurence Ferreira Barbosa in 1997 then in 1998 social film Une minute de silence ('One minute of silence') the first film of Florent Emilio Siri.
-He returned to work with Durringer on J'irai au paradis car l'enfer est ici (I'll go to heaven because hell is here) in 1997, film is about gangsters.
+He returned to work with Durringer on J'irai au paradis car l'enfer est ici (I'll go to heaven because hell is here) in 1997, a film about gangsters.

-He gets a nomination to the Sept d'or for his portrayal of a divorced father who kidnaps his daughter in the TV movie Vacances volées (or Stolen Vacation), it was directed by Olivier Panchot.
-He also accompanies many filmmakers and directors from short to feature film, such as Laurent Firode (Les astres (The Stars) in 1998, Happenstance (The Butterfly's Wing Flapping) in 2000), with Pierre-Erwan Guillaume in Bonne résistance à la douleur, (Good resistance to pain) in 1999 and L'Ennemi naturel (The Natural Enemy) in 2004.
-Then with Lyčče Boukhitine for which he takes the character in her short film La Vielle barrière (The old barrier), which won a 'jury prize' at the festival of Clermont-Ferrand in 1998.
+He got a nomination to the Sept d'or for his portrayal of a divorced father who kidnaps his daughter in the television movie Vacances volées (or Stolen Vacation), directed by Olivier Panchot.
+He also accompanied many filmmakers and directors from short to feature films, such as Laurent Firode (Les astres (The Stars) in 1998, Happenstance (The Butterfly's Wing Flapping) in 2000), with Pierre-Erwan Guillaume in Bonne résistance à la douleur, (Good resistance to pain) in 1999 and L'Ennemi naturel (The Natural Enemy) in 2004.
+Then with Lyčče Boukhitine, for which he takes the character in her short film La Vielle barrière (The old barrier), which won a 'jury prize' at the festival of Clermont-Ferrand in 1998.
 Finally in 2002, he plays in the famous short film Squash directed by Lionel Bailliu, which was multi-award-winning in several festivals around the world, including the interpretation prize in Clermont-Ferrand.
 Lionel Bailliu won an Oscar nomination in 2004 for Best Live Action Short Film.

-This performance leads Éric Savin to take the leading role of the compulsive domineering boss in the feature film adaptation in 2006 entitled Fair Play where he shares the poster with Marion Cotillard and Benoît Magimel.
+This performance lead to Savin to take the leading role of the boss in the feature film adaptation in 2006 entitled Fair Play where he co-stars, alongside Marion Cotillard and Benoît Magimel.